bbux-dev/datacraft/docs/templates/FIELDSPECS.jinja.md

 calculate its own value.
 For example, if you wanted to produce values that represented a users' height in inches and in centimeters, you would want them to correlate.
 You could use the `calculate` type to specify a `formula` to do this calculation.
-The spec takes a mapping of field or ref name to an alias that takes the place of that value in the formula.
-Example:
+There are two ways to specify the fields to calculate a value from.
+The first is to use the `fields` and/or the `refs` keys with an array of fields or refs to use in the formula.
+The second is the use a map where the field or ref name to be used is mapped to a string that will be used as an alias for it in the formula.
+See second example below for the mapped alias version.

 {{ show_example(examples.calculate_example_one) }}

 {{ show_command_and_output(examples.calculate_example_one) }}

-In this example we alias the value output from `height_in` to the variable in our formula `a`.
+In the example above, we alias the value output from `height_in` to the variable in our formula `a`.
 It is possible to use multiple variables.
 In this next example we use the Pythagorean theorem to calculate the hypotenuse from two fields.
+Notice the use of aliasing in the specified fields.

 {{ show_example(examples.calculate_example_two) }}